Second Council of Ephesus: Background

 Nestorius was Archbishop of Constantinople.
 His opponents charged him with detaching Christ's divinity and humanity into two persons existing in one body, thereby denying the reality of the Incarnation.
 It is not clear whether Nestorius actually taught that.
-A combination of politics and personalities contributed to Nestorius being judged a heretic and deposed at the Council of Ephesus.
+A combination of politics and personalities contributed to Nestorius being judged a heretic and deposed at the Council of Ephesus in 431 AD.
 John Anthony McGuckin sees an "innate rivalry" between the Sees of Alexandria and Constantinople.

 Eutyches was an archmandrite in Constantinople.
 In his opposition to Nestorianism, he seemed to take an equally extreme, although opposite view.
 In 448, Flavian, Bishop of Constantinople held a synod at which Eusebius, Bishop of Dorylaeum, brought a charge of heresy against Eutyches.
 Eutyches was summoned to appear and clarify his position regarding the nature of Christ.
 Finding his response unsatisfactory, the synod condemned and exiled Eutyches, who sent an appeal to Pope Leo I. When Leo had received the Acts of the council, he concluded that Eutyches was a foolish old man who had erred through ignorance, and might be restored if he repented.
 Dioscurus of Alexandria, imitating his predecessors in assuming a primacy over Constantinople, simply annulled the sentence of Flavian, and absolved Eutyches.
 Dioscurus and Eutyches had obtained the convocation by the Emperor of an ecumenical council to meet at Ephesus in August, 449.